cesbo/textcode/README.md

 ## Intro

-textcode is a library for text encoding/decoding.
-Supports next charsets:
+Textcode is a library for text encoding/decoding.

+The library uses non-strict conversion: invalid or unmappable characters are replaced with `?`.

+## Charsets

 - `UTF-8`
+- `UTF-16`
 - `iso-6937` - Latin superset of ISO/IEC 6937 with Euro and letters with diacritics
 - `iso-8859-1` - Western European
 - `iso-8859-2` - Central European